Kerry Boagni: College career

 A highly regarded recruit, Boagni selected the University of Kansas to pursue his basketball career.
 In his freshman year, he was the team's No. 2 scorer (14 points per game), scored in double figures 23 times, and was named to the Big Eight Conference all-freshman team.
 After playing 10 games for Kansas in his sophomore year, Boagni transferred to California State University, Fullerton and excelled.
 The Utah Jazz subsequently picked Boagni with the 105th overall draft pick in the 1986 NBA draft.

 Professional career

 Boagni landed in New Zealand in 1988 where he began a successful NBL career with the Wellington Saints.
 Boagni and fellow American Kenny McFadden became club legends as they helped the Saints win the 1988 championship and both earned All-Star Five honors.
 Boagni played five seasons for the Saints, departing the club for the Hawke's Bay Hawks in 1993.
 Between 1993 and 1998, Boagni played for the Hawks, had a second stint with the Saints, and had one season with the North Harbour Kings.
 In 267 career NBL games, Boagni recorded 6,929 points (ranked second all-time) and 1,870 rebounds (ranked ninth all-time).
-Then in 1999, he helped the North Otago Penguins win the Conference Basketball League championship.
+Then in 1999, he served as player-coach of the North Otago Penguins and helped them win the Conference Basketball League championship.